franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 will exchange the authorization code for the tokens (check inline comments).
 This is the step where we more commonly we deal with persistent sessions, notice that the Identity Provider doesn't deal with this and that's something we need to deal with ourselves.

+Check the `state` parameter, this acts as a sort of [XSRF][todo] token that we can use to prevent XSRF attacks but also to store _state_ across the OAuth flow.
+See exercise at the bottom for more info.
+Check the [full code][todo] for a concrete but very simple working implementation.

 We are going to use a very simple self contained stateless strategy here, we will cover it in more details in the next section but at a high level what we are doing is setting a persistent cookie (the session cookie)